Skip to main content

 Decide on a flight that will help you the parent arrive in the best shape to manage your child’s probable time-adjustment challenges.

 There’s no one perfect choice, though.
-Danna Brumley, for example, suggests taking an overnight flight: “I’d definitely take one that departs late afternoon or evening, which makes it easier to rest, if not sleep, during the flight. ...
-If it’s nighttime, you’ll have an easier time convincing them it’s bedtime!”
+Danna Brumley, for example, suggests taking an overnight flight: “I’d definitely take one that departs late afternoon or evening, which makes it easier to rest, if not sleep, during the flight.”
+She also pointed out that if it’s dark when looking through the airplane windows, you’ll have an easier time convincing kids that it’s bedtime.

-However, Erignac prefers a daytime flight, as she does not sleep on an overnight flight.
-“If I am not well-rested, I will be in no shape to handle my kids’ jet lag!
-I (also) find having a layover is not a bad thing — it gives the kids a chance to stretch their legs and possibly run around a bit.”
+However, frequent-flyer mom Erignac prefers a daytime flight, as she does not sleep on an overnight flight.
+“If I am not well-rested, I will be in no shape to handle my kids’ jet lag!” she says.
+Erignac also points out that layovers don’t have to be a bad thing.
+“It gives the kids a chance to stretch their legs and possibly run around a bit,” she notes.

-First, upon arrival, remind your children (if they are verbal) about the time change, which will help reduce confusion, even if it does not reduce physical symptoms of jet lag.
+First, upon arrival, remind your children about the time change, which will help reduce confusion, even if it does not reduce physical symptoms of jet lag.

 Next, be sure to plan a low-key entry for the first few days.
-Erignac and her kids head to the countryside of France for a week of rest before the round of family visits.
+Erignac is fortunate to be able to head to the countryside of France for a week of rest with her kids before the round of family visits.

 Brumley’s first day on the ground in Europe, while quiet, is usually targeted at adjusting her kids quickly to local time.
 “We stay awake as late as possible, have dinner early, and then go to bed.
 Adults can take a nap and wake up in an hour or two later but kids have trouble doing that.
 I arrange activities that keep kids interested and require moving and walking.”